MingyiXue/deep-learning-for-bioinformatics-101/README.md

 The research field of chem/bio-informatics with deep learning is quickly evolving, highly competitive and comprehensively interdiscplined, which is the major motivation to wrap up this tutorial.

+## Document WebPage
+The tutorial document is still under development.
+A stable (but not complete) version built upon `source/` is available [here](https://mingyixue.github.io/deep-learning-for-bioinformatics-101/), supported by `sphinx`.

 ## Quick Notebook Preview
-Preview of executed notebooks under [code/](https://nbviewer.org/github/MingyiXue/deep-learning-for-bioinformatics-101/tree/develop/code/) is supported by `nbviewer`.
+Preview of executed notebooks under `code/` is available [here](https://nbviewer.org/github/MingyiXue/deep-learning-for-bioinformatics-101/tree/develop/code/), supported by `nbviewer`.

 ## Quick Notebook Execution
 Jupyter notebooks are runnable interactively, supported by [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MingyiXue/deep-learning-for-bioinformatics-101/develop?labpath=code).
 It may take some time to build the environment.